Differential/reststop2/index.md

 ### Response Data

-You can return a string:
+You can return a raw string:

 {% highlight javascript %}
 return "That's current!";
 {% endhighlight %}

-Or, a JSON object:
+Or, a raw JSON object:

 {% highlight javascript %}
 return { json: 'object' };
 {% endhighlight %}

+Or, a raw array (must wrap it in another array):

+{% highlight javascript %}
+return [ [ 'red', 'green', 'blue' ] ];
+{% endhighlight %}

-Or, include an error code by using an array with the error code as the first
+Or, include a status code by using an array with the status code as the first
 element:

 {% highlight javascript %}
 return [404, { success: false, message: "There's nothing here!" }];
 {% endhighlight %}

-Or, include an error code AND headers (first and second elements, respectively):
+Or, include a status code AND headers (first and second elements, respectively):

 {% highlight javascript %}
 return [404, { 'Content-Type': 'text/plain' }, { success: false, message: "There's nothing here!" }];